Understanding the Rising Cost of Diabetes

 Medically Reviewed by:Scientific Advisory Board

 To understand the financial impact of chronic conditions, we've zeroed in on a condition that affects millions worldwide: diabetes.
-It's not just a health issue; it's a significant economic burden on individuals and healthcare systems alike.
 From the cost of daily management to the price of potential complications, the financial toll of diabetes is staggering.
 Whether it's the price of insulin, glucose monitors, dietary needs, or the impact on one's ability to work, we aim to provide a comprehensive overview.

 Key Takeaways